Azure/caf-terraform-landingzones/documentation/code_architecture/module_conventions.md

 2. Using ```key`` that can be leveraged in other modules or resources iterations.
 3. Better visibility in the log files.

-### CEC4: Unicity of deployment
+### CEC4: Unity of deployment

-Starting on Terraform 0.13, modules shall not internally iterate on complex structure and this shall the done by the calling landing zone using ```for_each``` capabilities.
+Starting on Terraform 0.13, modules shall not internally iterate on complex structures and this shall the done by the calling landing zone using ```for_each``` capabilities.
 This shall be slowly adapted and refactored and shall be revised depending on our findings.

 ### CEC5: Variables custom validation